themaximalist/vectordb.js/README.md

 By default `VectorDB.js` uses a local embeddings model.

-To switch to another model like OpenAI, pass the service.
+To switch to another model like OpenAI, pass the service to the `embeddings` config.

 ```javascript
 const db = new VectorDB({